-- (1) Participation by representatives of a broad cross section of community interests who may be affected by the decommissioning; - (2) An opportunity for a comprehensive, collective discussion on the issues by the participants represented; and - (3) A publicly available summary of the results of all such discussions, including a description of the individual viewpoints of the participants on the issues and the extent of agreement and disagreement among the participants on the issues. - 2.
-The use of alternate criteria to terminate a license requires the approval of the division after consideration of the staff's recommendations that will address any comments provided by the Environmental Protection Agency and any public comments submitted pursuant to Section 10.
+- (a) Provide an opportunity for participation by representatives of a broad cross section of community interests; - (b) Provide an opportunity for a comprehensive, collective discussion on the issues by the participants represented; and - (c) Make publicly available a summary of the results of all such discussions, including, without limitation: - (1) A description of the individual viewpoints of the participants on the issues; and - (2) The extent of agreement and disagreement among the participants on the issues. - 3.
+Before the division terminates a license using the alternate criteria of this section, the division will consider the recommendations of the staff of the division concerning any comments provided by the Environmental Protection Agency and any public comments submitted pursuant to section 24 of this regulation. - Sec.
+24. 1.
+The division will notify the public and seek public comment: - (a) Upon receipt of a decommissioning plan or license termination plan; - (b) Upon receipt of a proposal for the release of a site pursuant to section 22 or 23 of this regulation; or - (c) If the commission determines such notice to be in the public interest under the circumstances. - 2.
+Notice will be given and comment will be sought from: - (a) State and local governments and any Indian nation or other indigenous people that have treaty or statutory rights: - (1) In the vicinity of the site; and - (2) That could be affected by the decommissioning;

-Public notification and public participation.

-Upon the receipt of an LTP or decommissioning plan from the licensee, or a proposal by the licensee for release of a site pursuant to Section 9, or whenever the division deems such notice to be in the public interest, the division shall:

-- 1. Notify and solicit comments from: - (a) local and State governments and any Indian nation or other indigenous people that have treaty or statutory rights in the vicinity of the site and that could be affected by the decommissioning; and - (b) the Environmental Protection Agency for cases where the licensee proposes to release a site pursuant to Section 9. - 2.
-Publish a notice in a forum, such as local newspapers, letters to State or local organizations, or other appropriate forum, that is readily accessible to individuals in the vicinity of the site, and solicit comments from affected parties.

-Minimization of contamination

-Applicants for licenses, other than renewals, after {effective date of regulation}, shall describe in the application how facility design and procedures for operation will minimize, to the extent practicable, contamination of the facility and the environment, facilitate eventual decommissioning, and minimize, to the extent practicable, the generation of radioactive waste.

-"FDA" defined.
-"FDA" means the Food and Drug Administration, a branch of the United States Department of Health and Human Services.

-Deliberate misconduct.

-1. Any licensee or any employee of a licensee; and any contractor (including a supplier or consultant), subcontractor, or any employee of a contractor or subcontractor, of any licensee, who knowingly provides to any licensee, contractor, or subcontractor, components, equipment, materials, or other goods or services, that relate to a licensee's activities subject to this part; may not:
+- (b) Some segment of the general public; and - (c) If the proposal is to release a site pursuant to the alternate criteria set forth in section 23 of this regulation, the Environmental Protection Agency. - 3.
+Notice to the public must be accomplished by publication in a forum that is readily accessible to natural persons in the vicinity of the site, including, without limitation: - (a) Newspapers; - (b) Letters sent directly to state or local organizations; and - (c) Any other appropriate forum. - Sec.
+25. An applicant for any license issued by the division pursuant to NAC 459.010 to 459.950, inclusive, and sections 2 to 32, inclusive, of this regulation, except an applicant for the renewal of a license, must describe in the application how facility design and procedures for operation will: - 1.
+Minimize, to the extent practicable, the: - (a) Contamination of the facility and environment; and - (b) Generation of radioactive waste; and - 2.
+Facilitate eventual decommissioning. - Sec.
+26. 1.
+A licensee, an employee of a licensee, a contractor or subcontractor of a licensee, or an employee of a contractor or subcontractor of a licensee, who knowingly provides to a licensee, or to a contractor or subcontractor of a licensee, any component, equipment, material or other good or service that relates to the activities of the licensee pursuant to this chapter shall not: - (a) Engage in deliberate misconduct; or